forklifters/mobile-ios-sdk-releases/README.md

 ...<img width=600 src="https://s3-us-west-2.amazonaws.com/appcues-public/mobile/readme+assets/ManualFrameworkInstall.png" alt="Install Framework" />

 2. The framework distribution includes simulator architectures so that you can build and run it in an `iOS Simulator`, but these need to be removed when archiving for submission to iTunesConnect.
-To do this, a script is included in the framework to strip these architectures, but must be configured on your project so that it runs whenever you buld the app for archive.
+To do this, a script is included in the framework to strip these architectures, but must be configured on your project so that it runs whenever you build the app for archive.

 Add the below script to your target's Build Phases, by selecting your project, then the main app target in the `TARGETS` list, then the `Build Phases` tab, selecting the `+` button, selecting `New Run Script Phase`, and pasting the below code in the script content.
 Make sure this script is ordered below the `Embedded Frameworks` `Build Phase`.